danawoodman/danawoodman.com/content/blarg/vim-show-whitespace.md

 set listchars=tab:➪
 ```

+`list` tells vim to show tabs and `listchars` sets the characters to use when display tabs.

 You can change the arrow to any valid unicode character that your chosen font supports.
 Play around and find something you really like.